xuezzou/Rebuild-My-Professor/README.md

 2. **Topic Modelling**:
     We want to investigate what dimension we want our radar chart to reflect on.
 In other words, we want to know what classes we want for the model training process.
 We choose **clustering algorithms** to gain more insight into the structure of the data.
 We first apply **Bert embeddings** to the sentences and then apply the **UMAP** algorithm to reduce the dimensionality of the embeddings.
 Afterwards, we use **HDBSCAN** to perform clustering.
 We analyze the resulted clusters and summarize the topics.
-   - Failed Attempt: We also try popular topic modelling methods such as LDA, but it doesn't yield relevant results due to the significant similarities between the sentences of our task.
+   - Failed Attempt: We also try popular topic modelling methods such as **LDA**, but it doesn't yield relevant results due to the significant similarities between the sentences of our task.

 3. **Multiclass Classification Model Development**:
    After manually checking the clusters and choosing our topics, we manually label some data within the relevant clusters for training.
 To build the model, we apply **Bert embedding and a linear regression layer** for output.
 We also tried **Bert embedding with the LSTM model**.